coq/coq/doc/sphinx/language/gallina-extensions.rst

 .. cmd:: Print Module @ident

-    Prints the module type and (optionally) the body of the module `ident`.
+   Prints the module type and (optionally) the body of the module :n:`@ident`.

 .. cmd:: Print Module Type @ident

-    Prints the module type corresponding to `ident`.
+   Prints the module type corresponding to :n:`@ident`.

 .. opt:: Short Module Printing

-    This option (off by default) disables the printing of the types of fields, leaving only their names, for the commands ``Print Module`` and ``Print Module Type``.
+   This option (off by default) disables the printing of the types of fields, leaving only their names, for the commands :cmd:`Print Module` and :cmd:`Print Module Type`.

 Libraries and qualified names
 ---------------------------------